Master’s in Mechanical Engineering Program Guide

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

 The mechanical engineering field offers stable careers with job opportunities growing at about an average rate when compared to other industries in the United States.
 Aerospace engineers and petroleum engineers can make particularly high salaries, with petroleum engineers earning about $132,280 per year, according to the Bureau of Labor Statistics (BLS).
 Engineers with master's degrees tend to make more each year than those with only their bachelor's, and they qualify for more advancement opportunities, as well.

-What are the best mechanical engineering programs of 2020?
+What are the best mechanical engineering programs?
 Here are our top 10:

 Should I Get a Master's in Mechanical Engineering?

 Students pursuing a master of science in mechanical engineering should be dedicated to their field before enrolling in their master's program.
 Mechanical engineering is highly specialized, so students should maintain focus while completing their curricula.
 Mechanical engineering students develop skills in engineering design, consulting, financial planning, quality control, and working with clients and other engineers.
 During their program, students collaborate with each other to build connections that may carry over to their post-graduate life and career.
 Students can join professional organizations after graduation in order to continue cultivating personal and professional connections.

 Each master's applicant must decide between on-campus and online programs.
 Students with extracurricular obligations may benefit more from the flexibility of online programs.
 Online programs often deliver asynchronous coursework, which allows students to complete their assignments at their own pace.
 Students who prefer face-to-face learning environments and opportunities to work in person with their instructors might prefer on-campus programs.

 What Can I Do With a Master's in Mechanical Engineering?